phentnil/employee-scheduling-system/README.md

 Employees will receive notifications of actions involving them, such as another team member requesting a shift swap or the manager moving their shift.

-Managers will receive notifications of requests from employees for changes to a published schedule.
+The manager will receive notifications of requests from employees for changes to a published schedule.

 This project is like other software programs such as: